Comstock Hall is home to 97 William Smith students and is one of William Smith’s historic residence halls.

-The residence is connected to Miller House by a basement passage and also has two lounges, a TV room, a small kitchen, a vending machine and laundry facilities.
-Also located in the basement is the Colleges' Gay, Lesbian, and Bisexual and Friends Network office.
+The residence is connected to Miller House by a basement passage and has a small kitchen and laundry facilities.

 Room dimensions: 10’x15’